 The Second Lighthouse and Keeper’s Dwelling (1872)

-The U. S. Government ordered the construction of a second lighthouse that was placed west of the first.
-The 104-foot tower, which has a 129-step cast iron spiral staircase and an adjacent keeper’s house, were designed by one of Georgia’s most noted architects, Charles Cluskey.
+The U. S. Government ordered the construction of a second lighthouse.
+It sat west of the first lighthouse.
+Charles Cluskey, one of Georgia’s most noted architects, designed the structures.
+Those consisted of he 104-foot tower, with a 129-step, cast iron spiral staircase and an adjacent keeper’s house.

 Cluskey (1805-1871) was one of the most important architects of this period.
 A native of Ireland, Cluskey worked in Georgia between 1830 and 1847 designing Greek Revival buildings.
 Later, he served as a consultant in Washington, assisting with renovations of public buildings such as the Capitol.
 Sent to build a lighthouse on St. Simons Island, Cluskey and some of the crew never saw the fruition of their effort, dying in 1871 of malaria, a year before the structures were completed.
 Official records of the lighthouse keeper stated in 1874: “This station is very unhealthy, and it is attributed to the stagnant water in several ponds in the vicinity.”